Growing Up in the Jedi Temple

 "Really?" asked Anakin, shocked.
 He'd never thought a Master would be telling their apprentice things the Council didn't approve of.

-“Master Windu?”
-Anakin tried not to yell the question, but he wasn’t sure he succeeded.
+"Master Windu?"
+Anakin tried not to yell the question, he really did, but he was kind of loud.

 "Yes," smiled Master Jinn.
 "Obi-Wan and I are scheduled to dine with him tonight in his and his Padawan's quarters.
 And yes, she will be there too.
 In fact, we are heading there right now."